rustwasm/wasm-bindgen/guide/src/reference/arbitrary-data-with-serde.md

 # Serializing and Deserializing Arbitrary Data Into and From `JsValue` with Serde

-It's possible to pass arbirtrary data from Rust to JavaScript by serializing it to JSON with [Serde](https://github.com/serde-rs/serde). `wasm-bindgen` includes the `JsValue` type, which streamlines serializing and deserializing.
+It's possible to pass arbitrary data from Rust to JavaScript by serializing it to JSON with [Serde](https://github.com/serde-rs/serde). `wasm-bindgen` includes the `JsValue` type, which streamlines serializing and deserializing.